kartik-v/bootstrap-star-rating/README.md

 - Disabled and readonly input star rating support.
 - Size of the entire plugin is less than 11KB (about 8KB for the minified JS and 3KB for the minified CSS).

+> **Browser Support:** If you are using the HTML5 NUMBER input to initialize the rating, please read this.
+The number field does not accept decimals in Google Chrome.
+The input is allowed, but when the user submits the form, they get an error message and are instructed to enter a valid number (whole numbers only).
+Other browsers like Firefox allow decimals on the number fields.
+Till this is standardized across browsers, the workaround for this is to use a normal text input, and initialize the rating via javascript.

 ## Demo

 View the [plugin documentation](http://plugins.krajee.com/star-rating) and [plugin demos](http://plugins.krajee.com/star-rating/demo) at Krajee JQuery plugins.